 - Eric Zencey – Burlington, Vermont and St. Louis, Missouri, USA and Prague, Czech Republic

 For the last 12 years Blake has intensively studied ecological economics, natural-resource policy and the steady-state economy.
 This yielded 9 academic articles, one quite long book chapter and 2 journalistic articles, most of which are accessible on his personal website.
-In 2005-2006 he earned an MPhil in environmental policy from Cambridge University and is now pursuing a Ph.D. by Publications in the UK.
+In 2005-2006 he earned an MPhil in environmental policy from Cambridge University and in 2013 earned a Ph.D. by Publications from the University of East Anglia, Norwich.
 He has done sporadic guest-lecturing at the University of Edinburgh and the Zürich University of Applied Sciences.
 His B.A. is in philosophy (1968, from Wesleyan University in Connecticut).
 He spent the years 1971-2000 as a self-employed cabinetmaker in Zürich, and took part in about 20 Greenpeace actions.
 His hobbies are tennis, a capella singing and evolutionary psychology.
 View his personal website.